-Cruising along in the career fast lane at the speed of light, Kai Havertz could be just 12 games shy of a century of Bundesliga appearances by the time he turns 20 in June 2019.
+Cruising along in the career fast lane at the speed of light, Kai Havertz is just 12 games shy of a century of Bundesliga appearances at the age of 20.

 bundesliga.com charts the inexorable rise of the Bayer Leverkusen and Germany midfielder - one part Michael Ballack, one part Toni Kroos, another part Mesut Özil and a whole chunk of inimitable Havertz...